 Lauren Gammel, MD

-Undergraduate School - Central Baptist College; Medical School - University of Mississippi
+Undergraduate School - Central Baptist College; Medical School - Indiana University School of Medicine

 Mateo Guarderas Ribadeneira, MD